lennartstein/vagrant-invade/README.md

 To install a certain version use the `-v 'VERSION'` option.

 ## Commands
-There are new commands you can use to init, validate and build your Vagrantfile.
+There are new commands you can use to init, validate and build a Vagrantfile.

 ### Init
 `vagrant invade init` creates the default **invade.yml** configuration file for you.